luismartinezs/luis-martinez-site/drafts/sc2-draft-1.md

 It isn't.

-Understand that no matter complex a skill might look, it is within your grasp to learn it, if you commit and are patient.
+Understand that no matter how complex a skill might look, it is within your grasp to learn it, if you commit and are patient.

 Do not try to learn all aspects of a skill at the same time.
 Focus on one tiny aspect of the skill, and allow yourself to completely suck at everything except at that thing.

-Practice one thing at a time.
+Practice one tiny thing at a time.

 Practice that one tiny thing many times, until you develop "muscle memory" (the ability to do that well without even thinking about it).
 As that happens, you'll be able to do that without speding mental energy on that, so you'll be able to focus on the next thing.